Vast Alchemies: corrections and additions

 Page 28 (middle): add to the paragraph ending “and writing.”:

 There is even a direct allusion to the Spirit Way in Titus Groan: the sculptures in the Hall of Bright Carvings are seen “in narrowing perspective like the highway for an Emperor” (p.
-19)
+19).

-After the word “paintings.” add a new footnote, number 9, to appear on page 235 (top):
+Page 63, line 8: After the word “paintings.” add a new footnote, number 9, to appear on page 235 (top):

 9. For more information about the Black Cat (as the clientele called the Au Chat Noir), see London Nights by Stephen Graham.

-Page 112, re the portrait of a little girl in a red dress and associated footnote (no 5)
+Page 112, re the portrait of a little girl in a red dress and associated footnote (no 5):

 The sitter, Patricia Herington, made herself known to Sebastian Peake in 2004.
 She was apparently playing near to the Peakes’ home when she fell and cut or grazed her knee.
-Maeve took her in to bandage it and Mervyn took the opportunity to paint her.
+Maeve called her in to bandage it and Mervyn took the opportunity to paint her.
 Patricia’s parents were so impressed by the portrait that they sent her sister round to sit for Mervyn too.

 Page 146, insert at the end of the last complete paragraph: